confluentinc/examples/replicator-schema-translation/docs/index.rst

       docker-compose up -d

-4. Verify the demo has completely started by checking the subjects in the source and destination Schema Registries.
+4. Wait at least 2 minutes and then verify the demo has completely started by checking the subjects in the source and destination |sr|.

    .. sourcecode:: bash